mirakc/mirakc/README.md

   scan-services: >-
     mirakc-arib scan-services{{#xsids}} --xsid={{.}}{{/xsids}}

+  # A Mustache template string of a command to synchronize clock for each
+  # services.
+  #
+  # The command must read TS packets from STDIN, and output a JSON string to
+  # STDOUT.
+  #
+  sync-clock: >-
+    mirakc-arib sync-clock

   # A Mustache template string of a command to collect EIT sections in a TS
   # stream.
   #